xyzcoder/xyzcoder.github.io/_posts/2018-06-07-dnSpy-For DeCompiling,Debugging.md

 ---

 # **Problem I am trying to solve**:
-I was having an issue with a .Net Windows Application exe throughing error message when trying to open it.
+I Was having an issue with a .Net Windows Application exe throughing error message when trying to open it.
 I have an exe, and all dll's related to the project and a local database instance whose connectionstring is specified in a ini file.
 Unfortunately I dont have access to code base so that I can debug it using Visual Studio.
 So I was searching for options to actually find out what the issue was.

 I tried following approaches: